wenet-e2e/wenet/runtime/binding/python/README.md

 1. Multiple languages supports, including English, Chinese.
 Other languages are in development.
 2. Non-streaming and streaming API
 3. N-best, contextual biasing, and timestamp supports, which are very important for speech productions.
 4. Alignment support.
-You can get get phone level alignments this tool.
+You can get phone level alignments this tool.

 ## Install